-- Drop to water - This is the distance from the cover guide to the water level in the pool.
+- Drop to water - Drop to water refers to the distance from the cover track to the water level in the pool.
 For the best possible results, it is important to keep the track as close to the water level as possible.
-Strive to keep your cover guides within 4 inches of the water’s surface.
+Strive to keep your cover tracks within 4 inches of the water’s surface.
+The drop to water will be a little more than this in cases where the track is mounted on top of the pool deck.

 - Drag (or resistance) - It takes almost no effort to push or pull a cover across water.
 Pulling a cover across a dry surface can create a lot of drag or resistance.
 This drag commonly occurs on freeform pools where the cover guides are mounted outside the shape of the pool.